Salary and Wages

 Therefore, for someone earning $68,550 and salary packaging $15,900 + $2,650:

-The Payment Summary amounts (wages and reportable fringe benefits) are simply added together to calculate your ‘adjusted income’.
+The Income Statement amounts (wages and reportable fringe benefits) are simply added together to calculate your ‘adjusted income’.
 This is $85,000 in the example.
 So, what do you do?

 If you have child support, contact the CSA (Child Support Agency) and discuss how your income may impact on child support payments.
 You may elect not to salary package as a result (but a novated car lease is still an option).